“There is salvation in no one else! God has given no other name under heaven by which we must be saved.” (Acts 4:12)

 “All religions teach the same basic principles so it really does not matter which religion you follow.”

-“It does not matter what you believe as long as you are a good person and are sincere.”
+“It doesn’t matter what you believe as long as you are a good person and are sincere.”

-“We are all God’s children and it is not important what we believe.”
+“We are all God’s children and it’s not important what we believe.”

 “There is no one ultimate truth.
 Everyone is entitled to believe whatever they want.”

 While Christians would agree that there are probably elements of truth in every religion, traditional Christianity would take exception to the idea that all paths will eventually lead to God.
 I realize this is not popular and leaves Christians looking intolerant.
 At the same time, however, this has been what Christians have believed for around 2000 years.